 There are different kinds of childcare like childminders, nurseries, pre-schools and nannies.
 For older children there are also breakfast clubs, after school clubs and holiday playschemes.
 Other childcare includes au pairs, crèches and babysitters.
 Some childcare providers are registered with Ofsted (Office for Standards in Education) and have to meet quality and safety standards.

 For childcare providers and services for families in your area:

 Factsheet – Your guide to choosing childcare (Adobe PDF)

 There is help with the costs of childcare for some families:

-There are also chilcare services and support specifically for children nd young people with additional needs:
+There are also specialist after school and holiday playschemes for children with additional needs.

 Disabled children may receive childcare support as part of a support plan or an Education, Health and Care Plan.
-Children who have 'direct payments' or a 'personal budget' may use them for childcare.
+Children who have 'direct payments' may use them for childcare.
 For more information contact Childrens Disability Services

 Activities and leisure for children and young people